-A Tough Cut
+What Constitutes a Tough Cut

-Tender cuts of meat require little more than a sprinkle of dry spices for flavoring, but tough cuts such as bottom round roast benefit from marinating for at least 12 hours.
+Tender cuts of meat require little more than a sprinkle of dry spices for flavoring, but tougher cuts such as bottom round roast benefit from marinating for longer hours.
 A marinade typically contains a fat such as olive oil, an acidic ingredient such as vinegar or citrus juice and a blend of herbs and spices.
-The acid in marinade helps break down tough meat fibers to make the bottom round roast tender.
+The acid in marinade helps break down tough fibers to make the bottom round roast tender.
 You can make your own marinade or purchase a bottled marinade from the grocery store.
 Place the bottom round roast in a large storage bag and pour the marinade over the top.
 Seal the bag tightly and place it in the refrigerator to marinate overnight.

 Temperature and Time